lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

     - It validates the hash algorithm and quote structure
     - This proves the TPM is genuine and the platform state is authentic

-13. **Verifier Extracts Geolocation from Quote**
+13. **Verifier Fetches Geolocation with Nonce**
-    - The verifier extracts geolocation sensor information from the TPM quote response
+    - The verifier connects to the rust-keylime agent (over HTTPS/mTLS)
+    - It requests the current geolocation using the challenge nonce from SPIRE Server
+    - The agent generates a geolocation response where the hash of (geolocation + nonce) is extended into **PCR 15**
+    - The verifier validates that the returned nonce matches the request, providing a freshness guarantee (TOCTOU protection)
     - Geolocation data includes: sensor type (mobile/gnss), sensor_id, sensor_imei, sensor_imsi, and optional value (for GNSS)
-    - **Note**: The verifier uses geolocation data directly from the TPM quote.
+    - **Note**: The verifier validates geolocation data as part of the hardware-backed attestation process.
 No additional microservice verification is performed during attestation.
-The geolocation data is validated as part of the TPM quote verification process.

 14. **Verifier Retrieves Attested Claims**
    - The verifier calls the fact provider to get optional metadata (if available)